eignnx/dynarray/README.md

 # dynarray
 A generic dynamic array implementation in C. A dynarray of type `T` can be passed to any function that operates on vanilla `T` arrays.
+Inspiration taken from [this article](https://solarianprogrammer.com/2017/01/08/c99-c11-dynamic-array-mimics-cpp-vector-api-improvements/) by [solarianprogrammer](https://solarianprogrammer.com/).

 ## Example Usage